mattsteadman/SICP/notes/Notes for 1.2.md

 ###1.2.1  Linear Recursion and Iteration###

-*Linear Recursive Process:* Uses deferred operations.
+**Linear Recursive Process:** Uses deferred operations.
 Information that the interpreter keeps track of grows linearly, just like the number of steps.

-*Linear Iterative Process:* Uses state variables.
+**Linear Iterative Process:** Uses state variables.
 Information that the interpreter keeps track of is fixed.

-An recursive process is *not* the same thing as a recursive procedure.
+An **recursive process** is *not* the same thing as a **recursive procedure**.

 A recursive procedure is any procedure whose definition refers to itself.